controlaltdelete-nl/full-ahead/README.md

 It is not tested on production.
 But it only adds CSS, it doesn't remove or alter existing code, so it's relatively safe to try this out.

+### Does this work with Snowdogs frontools?

+This works standalone.
+It is untested but I assume it does.

 ## Know limitations

 - Does not work with content that is generated in the backend (CMS blocks/pages, products, etc.).